itsteddyyo/strategy-pack/documentation/AREA.md

 There is a sensible default configuration, which is the one i myself use.
 So you can start out without configuring anything and have a nice dashboard.
-And if you find something you don`t like just start configuring!
+And if you find something you don’t like, just start configuring!

 [Default Configuration explained](./CONFIGURATION.md#default-config-explained)